 - Gain practical client assessment skills (including structural and functional assessment, basic Ayurvedic constitution assessment)

-- Learn how to take a client history
+- Learn how to take and document a client history

-- Learn to create, document, and evaluate individualized therapeutic plans
+- Learn to create, document, and evaluate individualized therapeutic yoga plans

 - Deepen your understanding of anatomy, physiology, and kinesiology

 - Learn how to design individualized yoga therapy regimes

 - Discover how Yoga and Ayurveda work together to promote well-being of body, mind, and spirit.

 - Deepen your understanding of the breadth of Yoga teachings (asanas, meditation, pranayama, diet, yoga philosophy, intuition, lifestyle, and more), and how they can be used to help a client therapeutically

 - Explore Energy Healing: how to send healing energy to others; the roles of prayer and intention; the power of the mind; the therapeutic use of affirmations, visualizations, and mantra